daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

 But oh no!
-That should be green...
+That should be green now...

 ```
 SUMMARY: